 The company has entered into interest rate swaps to fix the interest rate applicable to certain of its variable-rate debt.
-The agreements swap one-month LIBOR for fixed rates.
-In February 2022, the company entered into an additional floating-to-fixed interest rate swap agreement that uses a daily Secured Overnight Financing Rate ("SOFR") in lieu of LIBOR.
+Prior to July 1, 2023, the company amended its Credit Facility and the existing interest rate swap agreements to transition the interest reference rate from one-month LIBOR to one-month SOFR.
+There were no other changes to the company's Credit Facility or timing of cash flows.
+The amendment was entered into because the LIBOR rate historically used was no longer published after June 30, 2023.
+The company utilized expedients within ASC 848 to conclude that this amendment should be treated as a non-substantial modification of the existing contract, resulting in no impact to the company's consolidated financial statements.
 The company has designated these swaps as cash flow hedges and all changes in fair value of the swaps are recognized in accumulated other comprehensive income.
-The fair value of these instruments was an asset of \$65.0 million and a liability of \$18.0 million as of December 31, 2022 and January 1, 2022, respectively.
-The change in fair value of these swap agreements in 2022 was a gain of \$61.6 million, net of taxes.
+The fair value of these instruments was an asset of \$42.8 million and an asset of \$65.0 million as of December 30, 2023 and December 31, 2022, respectively.
+The change in fair value of these swap agreements in 2023 was a loss of \$16.5 million, net of taxes.